linamoussadek/PortfolioWebsites/README.md

 # Personal Portfolio Website - CSI3140 Project

-See Owen's individual commit history at : https://github.com/OHalvorson77/portfolio
+See the rest of Owen's individual commit history at : https://github.com/OHalvorson77/portfolio

 ## Overview
 This repository contains the source code for the personal portfolio websites of Owen and Lina, developed as a part of Assignment 1 for group 13 in the course CSI3140 at the University of Ottawa.